-This section describes how to shoot photographs and movies in and the modes, automatic "point-and-shoot" modes in which the majority of settings are controlled by the camera in response to shooting conditions.
+This section describes how to shoot photographs and movies in and movies, automatic "point-and-shoot" modes in which the majority of settings are controlled by the camera in response to shooting conditions.

-Before proceeding, turn the camera on and rotate the mode dial to or (f) (the only difference between the two is that the flash will not fire in (f) mode).
+Before proceeding, turn the camera on and rotate the mode dial to a or (5) (the only difference between the two is that the flash will not fire in (5) mode).